 Depending on the size and weight of your product and how urgently you need it, you could also consider shipping it by air, which is theoretically a better environment and takes less time.
 But when buyers sometimes choose this option, it is not unusual for the factory or freight forwarder to leave out the pallet, and so instead of a fork truck moving your package with the help of the pallet, it gets tossed about by cargo handlers.
 Such handling can also damage your packaging and ultimately your products.
 It can be devastating, especially if it is retail products such as premium cosmetics.
 When Sourcing Allies handles your order, we insist on a pallet and sometimes even send someone out to check that one has been provided.

 In manufacturing, leadtime is the time period between the placement of an order and its shipment to the customer.
 Leadtimes usually find a mention in the contract but they might not always reflect reality.

 While fixing on a leadtime, remember that factors such as the location of the factory and the product specifications can affect it.
 If your product requires injection molds to be made, for instance, it may take longer to ship because the mold has to be designed, which is usually done by a subcontractor.
 The more complex the mold, the longer the leadtimes will be.

 If you are not able to regularly visit and push the factory then leadtimes could slip back slowly, especially if there are any issues with production.
-It is therefore useful to engage global sourcing agents such as Sourcing Allies, who do this for you.
+It is therefore useful to engage a global sourcing agent to do this for you.